nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Studio does display broadcaster clock.
 However, because it is in the middle of the screen, one has to use object navigation commands to locate it, and this method was used in older Studio add-on releases.
 This involved locating the foreground window (api.getForegroundObject()) and navigating through a preset direction to arrive at the clock object, and this is still used in some places.
 However, this was prone to a critical problem: sometimes, the object we're interested in changed positions (a good example was when different builds of Studio 5.10 were released).

 Recently, this method was abandoned in favor of using Python's time module to obtain current time and convert it into a format that is familiar to broadcasters, thus removing the need to use object navigation.
 When you press NVDA+Shift+F12, NVDA first fetches local time (time.localtime), then converts this into a format suitable for output.
 Along the way NVDA tries to emulate how Studio displays broadcaster clock.
 Recently, a slight modification was made so this process can be used to obtain time left to top of the hour when NVDA+Shift+F12 is pressed twice, with the difference being subtracting local time from top of the next hour.
-When processing is completefor both cases, NVDA announces the output text.
+When processing is complete for both cases, NVDA announces the output text.

 ### Complete time: Windows API to the rescue